mda-primetr/Spencer_et_al_2021/docs/WGSHuman.md

 ### Code for Supplementary Figure 5 panel E
-This will plot a heatmap of gene annotation features (gene product name, as annotated by PROKKA) which are significantly (p < 0.05) between patients who took probiotics n=30 and those who did not n=80.
+This will plot a heatmap of gene annotation features (gene product name, as annotated by PROKKA) which are significantly (p < 0.05) different between patients who took probiotics n=30 and those who did not n=80.

 ```R
 pdf("Supplementary_Fig_S5_E.pdf", paper = "a4r")